Security icons

 Email signature disclaimer examples

-Let’s jump straight into some examples of how to write a disclaimer.
+Let’s jump straight into some examples and learn how to write legal disclaimers for email signatures.
 We’ll be using what we have on offer in Wisestamp’s email signature disclaimer add-on.
 Use the add-on to create a professional email signature that incorporates these disclaimer examples.

 If you need something special you can also add a custom disclaimer using the add-on.
 Simply paste it into your Wisestamp signature after you talked to your legal adviser and customized a disclaimer for your specific needs and country requirements.